One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Empire State Building ticket is also covered by the New York Sightseeing Pass.

-If you do feel like shopping then the good news is 34th Street has a ton of shops like Zara, Forever 21, etc. The iconic Macy’s flagship store is also at Herald Square.
+If you do feel like shopping then the good news is 34th Street has a ton of shops like Zara, Forever 21, H&M among others.
+The iconic Macy’s flagship store is also at Herald Square.

 Christmas in NYC Macys Believe Sign and the most instagramm